-The body is exerting energy already in a heated condition, adding the sun and then elevating the body temperature while playing around taxes the already elevated system that is attempting to maintain homeostasis or balance.
+The body is exerting energy already in a heated condition, adding the sun and then elevating the body temperature while playing taxes the already elevated system that is attempting to maintain homeostasis or balance.

 Some conditions that can occur as a result of being in the heat: